The System Remembers the Excluded

 This may involve:

-Recognizing who belongs
+recognizing who belongs

-Naming what was hidden
+naming what was hidden

-Allowing excluded people their place in the system
+allowing excluded people their place in the system

-Acknowledging difficult truths without judgment
+acknowledging difficult truths without judgment

 What Inclusion Is Not

 Inclusion does not mean approving harmful actions.
+It does not erase responsibility or consequences.
+Rather, it means recognizing that:

-What happened, happened
+what happened, happened

-Those involved belong to the system
+those involved belong to the family system

-Exclusion often prolongs suffering across generations
+exclusion often prolongs suffering across generations

 Acknowledgment allows reality to be seen more clearly.